 Neutrals are the most popular option for exteriors; still, homeowners have many questions about whether gray, beige, or greige is the best color for creating curb appeal for their house’s exterior.
-Some people think going with a neutral like gray or beige is the easiest to get right, yet, it is the one I get asked for help choosing these “easy” colors far more often than any others.
-August is National Curb Appeal Month, so I wanted to take a look at the colors that are in the top spots with homeowners.
+Some people think going with a neutral like gray or beige is the easiest to get right, yet it is the one I get asked for help choosing these “easy” colors far more often than any others.
+August is National Curb Appeal Month, so I wanted to look at the colors in the top spots with homeowners.

 Not surprisingly, according to a nationwide homeowner “2021 Roof Purchasing Study” conducted by Signet Research Inc. for DaVinci Roofscapes, the most common roof colors are black, grey, and brown.
 Versatile, classic colors like black, gray, and brown are reassuring and will continue to retain their top positions for years to come.

-The 2021 Signet Study shows a swing back towards beige, bringing a warm, familiar feeling that many people crave right now.
+The 2021 Signet Study shows a swing back towards beige, bringing a warm, familiar feeling many people crave.
 Beige hasn’t edged out gray for home exteriors.
 At least not yet.
-Gray and beige tie as the #1 exterior color preference but it is picking up steam.
+Gray and beige tie is the #1 exterior color preference, but it is picking up steam.

-Beige has a refined, traditional appearance paired with classic hues such as black, navy, green, and burgundy.
-When mixed with natural elements or materials inspired by nature, beige looks modern.
-In a tonal scheme of tans and browns, the vibe is calm and effortless.
+Beige has a refined, traditional appearance paired with classic black, navy, green, and burgundy hues.
+Beige looks modern when mixed with natural elements or materials inspired by nature.
+The vibe is calm and effortless in a tonal scheme of tans and browns.

-Gray, which many call the perfect neutral, shares the top spot with beige, but if you take a closer look at many of the most popular grays for home exteriors, you’ll see that they lean warm.
+Gray, which many call the perfect neutral, shares the top spot with beige, but if you look at many of the most popular grays for home exteriors, you’ll see they lean warm.
 To harmonize with stone, brick, and other exterior materials, a gray that leans warm — tan, taupe, or brown — is often the best choice.

-Many of the warm grays, often called “greige,” live between gray and beige.
-They aren’t quite beige, yet they aren’t precisely gray either.
+Many warm grays, called “greige,” live between gray and beige.
+They aren’t quite beige, yet they aren’t precisely gray, either.
 Think of greige as a chameleon color that can change depending on what you put next to it.
 The adaptable nature of greige makes it an easy color for homeowners to love.
-You can just as easily pair it with gray or black as you can brown or tan.
+You can just as easily pair it with gray or black as you can with brown or tan.

 All of the neutrals for home exteriors, whether beige, greige, or gray, have a complexity that keeps them from ever feeling dull—quite the opposite.
-These tones are the perfect backdrop for any colors or elements that a homeowner wants to add to express their personality or style, creating a home with amazing curb appeal.
-Then in a few years, to refresh your house, all you have to do is change out the color of your door or shutters for a very different look while maintaining the curb appeal.
+These tones are the perfect backdrop for any colors or elements a homeowner wants to add to express their personality or style, creating a home with amazing curb appeal.
+Then, in a few years, to refresh your house, you have to change the color of your door or shutters for a different look while maintaining the curb appeal.

 Ask Kate Which is Best for Your House – Gray?
 Beige?
 Greige?

-With so many fantastic neutral roofing colors to choose from, you might find it hard to decide on just one DaVinci blend.
+With so many fantastic neutral roofing colors, you might find it hard to decide on just one DaVinci blend.
 I’m here to help!
 You can ask me to answer your question about the perfect neutral or any other color.
-I can offer you my expert guidance as you select the best color for your house.
+I can offer expert guidance as you select the best color for your house.
 Go here to submit your request.